 - Provide the contact information of one person who can serve as a reference.
 Make sure they know we will be emailing them.

-- First New Staff Meeting: Saturday, April 13, 9 am – noon
+- First New Staff Meeting (required): Saturday, April 11, 9 am – noon